ULHPC/python-school/readme.md

 ## Welcome to the Python HPC workshop!

+**Start by opening the file 0_presentation.pdf to setup jupyter.**
+The rest of tutorials are in the notebook files.

 ### First day – Jupyter notebook on ULHPC / profiling efficient usage of Numpy

 #### Program